|

 you will be 100% satisfied or we will refund your money.
 Our apron

-have completely adjustable neck and waist straps that are riveted as
+has a completely adjustable neck and waist straps that are riveted as

 well as a double thick chest patch complete with pencil pocket.